CVE-2026-10002

 Remediation

-Proactive Monitoring: Review security logs for anomalous browser behavior or unexpected process termination associated with PDF rendering.
+Proactive Monitoring: Review endpoint logs for anomalous file handling or browser process behavior initiated after opening PDF documents.

 Exploitation status